- Chief Mobility Officer Definition of 10 Responsibilities

 - To create a mobile implementation engagement guide to facilitate work across various business unit.
 This guide should include all the best-practices for implementing a mobile imitative in the enterprise for the ongoing development of mobile apps.

 - To create a "mobile architecture blueprint" to manage your company's investments in technology and speed time to market.
 For retail and e-commerce companies, the mobile architecture blueprint lays out the issues around technology that IT has to solve so you can get your mobile apps to market before your competitors do.

 - To identify mobile trends so your company doesn't waste time and effort on mobile initiatives that won't improve business processes or give you a competitive advantage.
-The CMO can continuously enhance your mobile initiatives by listening to feedback from employees and by analyzing your company's data to make any necessary adjustments in your company's mobile strategies.
+The Chief Mobility Officer can continuously enhance your mobile initiatives by listening to feedback from employees and by analyzing your company's data to make any necessary adjustments in your company's mobile strategies.

 - To take the burden off of the IT department and place it were the mobility imitative will be a primary focus - the business unit.

-The Chief Mobility Offices is only 1 of 270 Job descriptions in the Internet and IT Job Descriptions HandiGuide
+The Chief Mobility Offices is only 1 of 300 Job Descriptions in the Internet and IT Job Descriptions HandiGuide

 The Internet and IT Job Descriptions HandiGuide has just been updated and now includes 261 full multi-page descriptions for each.
 They are so complete that they can be use for compensation and job grade rankings as well as meeting ALL mandated federal, state, local, and industry requirements. is in its data capture stage.